juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 but ¿works with driver 470? probably Not, most likely requires driver 5xx ¿works with 32-Bit Legacy LibGL1 ?
 Unknown. </br>

 M6000 24GB (2016) works with driver 470-propietary, havent tested Server-470 driver, GTX 1050Ti feels more stable with driver 470, at 50fps there is little improvement in drop frames, the steam falling down at the beginning. </br>
-its safe to assume cards from 2016 and a few years older with with driver 470, exept cards from 2010 that require 390. </br>
+its safe to assume cards from 2016 and around work with driver 470, exept cards from 2010 that require driver 390. </br>

 Quadro cards usually have more memory vs. GTX "Gaming" cards, but older games do Not use that amount of memory. </br>
 Older cards have Larger transistor size = more power consumption at same performance level. </br>